ohseejay/progress-web/README.md

 ### Publications

 When you publish a new paper, please add it to the Bibtex file, `bib/progress.bib`.
 Make sure the format of the Bibtex is correct.
+Use the pre-defined strings for conference and journal names.

 The corresponding HTML is generated using [`bibtex2html`](https://www.lri.fr/~filliatr/bibtex2html/), with the following script:

 ```bash
 ./scripts/gen_pubs